‘Nissan’s Approach to Supplier Development’ Academic Essay

 Initial Approach

 The ST’s standard presentation begins by describing what continuous improvement (Kaizen) is and the benefits it brings.
 The SDT then outlines a typical improvement activity, including the various tools and techniques used.
-The team stresses that most improvement activities can be carried out at little or no cost, provided that the employees working in the area concerned are involved in planning and making the necessary changes.
+The team stress that most improvement activities can be carried at little or no cost, provided that the employees working in the area concerned are involved in planning and making the necessary changes.
 If, after the presentation, senior managers are willing to proceed, the SDT briefs other staff and undertakes a factory assessment.

 The Factory Assessment

 The length of time devoted to a factory assessment varies, but typically takes a day.
-Assessments are not compulsory, but most suppliers welcome an independent review of their operations, especially by a world-class company such as Nissan.
+Assessments are not compulsory but most suppliers welcome an independent review of their operations, especially by a world-class company such as Nissan.
 The factory assessment does not form part of Nissan’s formal supplier assessment procedure and, therefore, is less threatening than might otherwise be the case.
 Factories are assessed under ten headings:

 • Company Policy